 C.J. smiled.
 “I knew it!
 I knew some day I’d get to Paris!
 Ooh, I like those sunglasses I’m wearing.
 Très chic!”
 She looked at the Spirit.
 “So is this but a shadow of what might happen or what will happen?
 I mean, I don’t want to do anything to screw this up, you know?”

 But the Ghost wasn’t paying attention.
-She was busy checking her phone, scrolling through her emails.
+She was looking at her phone, chuckling softly to herself.

 “Hey, is this what happens when my kids move out of the house?
 Is this for sure going to happen?
 Please tell me, I must know!”